jquery/learn.jquery.com/page/outside-the-browser/building-windows-store-apps-with-jquery.md

 Within a Windows Store application, which has easy access to the user's machine, the stakes are much higher, and a lot of what you may be used to doing will require some reconsideration.
 The above is considered unsafe because of the `name` attribute, and the `onClick` attribute.
 There are many other elements, attributes, protocols and more that are considered unsafe.
 For an exhaustive list of what is considered safe and unsafe, see [Making HTML safer: details for toStaticHTML](http://msdn.microsoft.com/en-us/library/windows/apps/hh465388.aspx).

-This doesn't mean that we cannot programmatically populate a container with dynamic items, we just have to take a slightly different approach.
-For instance, we could use jQuery to create our input element itself rather than passing it along in a string:
+This doesn't mean that you cannot programmatically populate a container with dynamic items, you just have to take a slightly different approach.
+For instance, you could use jQuery to create our input element itself rather than passing it along in a string:

 ```javascript
 $("<input>", { name: "foo", value: "bar", click: calc }).appendTo("#form");
 ```

-In the above example, we create an input element using jQuery's [html, attributes signature](http://api.jquery.com/jQuery/#jQuery-html-attributes).
-This demonstrates to the security model that we are in full control of our element, it's attributes, and their corresponding values.
+In the above example, you create an input element using jQuery's [html, attributes signature](http://api.jquery.com/jQuery/#jQuery-html-attributes).
+This demonstrates to the security model that you are in full control of our element, it's attributes, and their corresponding values.
 This pattern works equally well in the browser also, being present in jQuery since version 1.4.

 ### Sanitizing Potentially Unsafe Content

 When receiving content from a remote endpoint, it is wise to clean it up before dropping it into your DOM.
-There are a few ways in which we can do this using helper functions such as `toStaticHTML`, which removes all dynamic items from a string.
+There are a few ways in which you can do this using helper functions such as `toStaticHTML`, which removes all dynamic items from a string.

-Suppose we wished to request a string of markup from a remote service that included a greeting to our current user.
-It's entirely possible that this service could have been tampered with, and what actually comes back to our application is more than we are expecting.
+Suppose you wished to request a string of markup from a remote service that included a greeting to our current user.
+It's entirely possible that this service could have been tampered with, and what actually comes back to our application is more than you are expecting.

-In the following code, we see that a hidden form field has attached itself to the response.
+In the following code, you see that a hidden form field has attached itself to the response.

 ```html
 <h1>Hello, Dave.</h1><input name='id' value='a528af' type='hidden' />
 ```

 Injecting this into a form could be disastrous.
-As such, we should first pass it through `toStaticHTML` to clean it of any elements, attributes, or values that could be used to manipulate form data, or perform otherwise non-approved actions.
+As such, you should first pass it through `toStaticHTML` to clean it of any elements, attributes, or values that could be used to manipulate form data, or perform otherwise non-approved actions.

 ```javascript
 $("#greeting").html(toStaticHTML(response));